DoctorDalek1963/school/ps/notes.md

 - The Man Who Knew Infinity
 - Good Will Hunting
-- I Is A Strange Loop (play by Marcus du Sautoy and Victoria Gould)
+- I is a Strange Loop (play by Marcus du Sautoy and Victoria Gould)
 - (TODO) A Beautiful Mind

 ---